codeconverter/sdk/README.md

 # SDK for [CodeConverter.NET](https://codeconverter.net)

 This SDK supports the conversion of source code from one language to another via a parse and syntax tree interface, common AST and code writer interface.
-The result of the project can be access viewed CodeConverter.net.
+An online conversion utility is available at [CodeConverter.NET](https://codeconverter.net).

 [NuGet Package](https://www.nuget.org/packages/codeconverter/)